Live Music Photography: Master Low-Light Concert Shots Like a Pro

 Auto ISO can be useful, but avoid letting it go too high to reduce grainy images.
 Adjust settings according to venue brightness.

-Part 3: Mastering Exposure and Focus
+Mastering Exposure and Focus on Camera

 Concert lighting is unpredictable — spotlights, strobes, and colored lights constantly change.
 To handle this: